Algebra Test Content in COMPASS

 What to Expect in Algebra COMPASS Test

 As an evaluative and diagnostic test that helps colleges decide the best possible entry-level course for each college applicant/joiner, it is essential that COMPASS includes questions and sections from various core topics.
-Included as a part of the COMPASS Math placement/diagnostic test, the Algebra COMPASS test is designed to check the college-readiness of test takers in the various domains of Algebra – pre-Algebra, Algebra, and college-level Algebra.
-Learn here what you, as a test taker, should expect in the Algebra COMPASS test...
+Included as a part of the COMPASS Math placement/diagnostic test, the Algebra section is designed to check the college-readiness of test takers in the various domains of Algebra – pre-Algebra, Algebra, and college-level Algebra.
+Learn here what you, as a test taker, should expect in this section...

-The COMPASS Math tests are administered as both placement and diagnostic tests.
+The Math section of the COMPASS test is administered as both placement and diagnostic tests.
 The placement tests help colleges check the college-readiness of applicants/students at required Math topics, while the diagnostic tests help colleges understand the academic strengths and weaknesses of students and accordingly plan for developmental programs for them (http://www.act.org/compass/sample/math.html)

-The COMPASS Math placement test includes five different untimed tests, as follows:
+The Math placement test includes five different untimed tests, as follows:

 - Pre-Algebra or numerical skills